-This grant awarded to Ohio Historical Society familiarized teachers with resources from the Library of Congress and provided them with support to integrate them in their classrooms through the National History Day–OH (NHD–OH) program.
+This grant, awarded to the Ohio Historical Society, familiarized teachers with resources from the Library of Congress and provided them with support to integrate them in their classrooms through the National History Day–OH (NHD–OH) program.
 Teachers were first introduced to the breadth and organization of the Library's digital primary sources and their value in instruction.
 Teachers were then given experience in integrating the Library's resources into their classroom using the NHD–OH program model.
 This program also increased the number of teachers and students utilizing the Library's resources.

 Contact: Mary Bezbatchenko